djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 Step 6: Stop
 ```

-As a flowchart, this algorithm can be visually depicted as:
+This algorithm can also be shown as a flowchart:

-ASCII representation of the flowchart:

 ```
 ---------------------